Frost Hardy - What does it mean?

-Gardening books, magazines and plant labels refer to plants as "Hardy" or "Frost hardy" with a rating, which until recently, was an indication of the degree of cold and frost the plant or shrub would withstand during the winter.
-It is important to know the conditions a plant will survive, as a plant which is not frost hardy, or half hardy, will not survive a UK winter without protection and it is time consuming to have less hardy plants which need to be moved under glass, or sheltered and wrapped up for the winter.
+Gardening books, magazines and plant labels refer to plants as "Hardy" or "Frost hardy" with a rating, which until recently, was a fairly basic indication of the degree of cold and frost the plant or shrub would withstand during the winter.
+It is important to know the conditions a plant will survive, as a plant which is not frost hardy, or half hardy, will not survive a UK winter without protection.
+It is time consuming to have less hardy plants which need to be moved under glass, or sheltered and wrapped up for the winter and costly if they do not survive the winter.
 It is easy to spot a lovely looking plant in the garden centre only to find it is not fully hardy, which means the plant's ability to survive an English winter is limited.

-The original basic system of hardiness classification had just four bands to demonstrate the level of cold and frost the plant could withstand and was in widespread use until recently.
+The original basic system of hardiness classification was just to demonstrate the level of cold and frost the plant could withstand and was in widespread use until relatively recently.
 It is relevant still as some plants sold are still utilising this system.

 The previous system was fine up to a point, but had several drawbacks.
 It was broadly based on the USA zones which didn't correspond with the UK climate.
-Also in practise, variation occurred by different winters and planting situation which suggested that the previous classification with four bands was not sufficiently detailed for the wide variety of growing conditions in the UK.
-More exposed Northerly or wetter gardens meant in effect the plant was less hardy than it's classification; equally all gardens have some more sheltered areas and micro climates.
+Also in practise, variation occurred in different areas and planting situations which suggested that the previous classification was not sufficiently detailed for the wide variety of growing conditions in the UK.
+The conditions experienced in more exposed Northerly, or wetter gardens, meant in effect the plant was in reality less hardy than it's classification; equally most gardens have some more sheltered areas and micro climates.

 The practical result of the new plant hardiness classification system is to better inform the buyer to choose a plant more suited to the conditions.
 More detailed information has refined the classification.
 For example, on the question of lavender, Lavender Angustifolia 'Hidcote' has been moved to H5 so the buyer knows if chosing a Lavender for a more exposed site to pick H5 not H4.
-The same applies when chosing shrubs allowing a buyer to chose a shrub which a higher hardiness rating.
+The same applies when chosing shrubs allowing a buyer to chose a shrub which has higher hardiness rating.
 All the RHS Garden merit plants will be labelled under the new plant hardiness rating.
-This helps to avoid a situation where after the recent bad winters experienced all over the country in the spring the border is full off gaps where plants and shrubs have failed to reappear the following spring.
+This helps to avoid a situation where after a bad winter in the spring the border has gaps where plants and shrubs have failed to reappear in the following spring.

-The new system introduced by the RHS with it's more detailed 7 classifications instead of the previous 4 bands, enables the plant buyer to be more confident the plant is suitable for their planting area.
+The new system introduced by the RHS with it's more detailed 7 classifications enables the plant buyer to be more confident the plant is suitable for their planting area.
 The frost hardy classification has been refined and does not correspond precisely with the previous rating.
-It is worth noting that the RHS Award of Garden Merit scheme, which is awarded to plants which are considered excellent of their type and not unduly subject to pests and diseases, will all be labelled in the new system from 2013 when it was implemented.
+It is worth noting that the RHS Award of Garden Merit scheme, which is awarded to plants which are considered excellent of their type and not unduly subject to pests and diseases, should all be labelled in the new system from 2013 when it was implemented.
 The new RHS classification of plant hardiness as follows:

-The new system of Frost Hardiness Rating recommended by the RHS
+The system of Frost Hardiness Rating recommended by the RHS